Ingest: Minimum Viable Ontology / Domain Maps

 Connections Found

 1. context efficiency is the central design concern in agent systems — exemplifies: a minimum viable ontology is knowledge distilled to fit within context constraints.
 When doing deep work, you cannot load full domain methodology into the context window — so you compress it into the smallest vocabulary that still enables effective operation.
-This is progressive disclosure applied to domain knowledge: the MVO is the always-loaded layer, with full methodology available on demand.
+This note already links back to this ingest file.

 3. discovery-is-seeing-the-particular-as-an-instance-of-the-general — exemplifies: domain maps operationalize the insight that "once named, recognizing further instances becomes cheap."
 The "conceptual thresholds" concept is the pedagogical term for this phenomenon — names unlock recognition.